 Powder Hound Guide - Part 2

-The Niseko United boasts some of the greatest tree skiing in the world thanks to ample supplies of powder and plenty of nicely spaced Silver Birch forest.
-It also has some incredible stuff above the tree line too and in this installment we will cover a little of both with a quick look at what the Annupuri Summit or The Peak has to offer.
+Niseko United boasts some of the greatest tree skiing in the world thanks to an ample supply of powder and plenty of nicely spaced silver birch forest.
+It also has some incredible skiing above the tree line too and in this installment we will cover a little of both with a quick look at what the summit of Mount Annupuri or The Peak has to offer.

-When we refer to The Peak this is the highest point of Mount Annupuri (1308m) or The Niseko United Area, usually accessed via a slightly sketchy feeling single chair know by many as "the meat hook" or King Lift #4 .
-You can access this from either Hirafu via the The King Hooded Lift # 3 or The Hanazono Quad Lift#3.
-This will swing you up to the easiest starting point if you are looking to hike the peak.
+The Peak is the highest point of Mount Annupuri (1308m) which is of course home to The Niseko United Area.
+The peak is accessed via a single chair know by many as "the pizza box" or King Lift #4 and then on foot.
+You can access the pizza box from either Hirafu via the The King Hooded Lift # 3, or The Hanazono Quad Lift#3.
+This iconic single seater will swing you up to gate 3 where you you can begin the 20 - 30 minute hike to the summit.

-The hike to the peak takes 15 to 30 minutes depending on your fitness level and remember if you drop in skiiers left you will have to hike out too.
-Neither one is too strenuous though and well worth the effort.
-The views are incredible and the terrrain that the hike opens up is awesome starting with nicely pitched open powder fields and leading into beautifully gladed tree runs.
+From the summit you can choose to drop in to the east ridge, down to Goshiki Onsen or back into the Annupuri resort area.
+The views are incredible and the terrain that the hike opens up is awesome starting with nicely pitched open powder fields and leading into beautifully gladed tree runs.

-If you want to get the best out of your peak experience get to the single chair as soon as you can in the morning as the peaks goodness is no secret.
-Although the secret may be out the terrian and snow is almost always incredible and it's still always worth a shot when the rest of the mountain hasn't seen snow for a few days.
+If you want to get the best out of your peak experience get to the single chair as soon as you can in the morning as the peak's goodness is no secret.
+Although the secret may be out, the terrain and snow is usually excellent and it's often worth a shot when the rest of the mountain hasn't seen snow for a few days.
+To get a place in the pizza box line many will start queuing at the Hirafu Gondola as early as 07:00am!

-Remember the peak is out of bounds and it is the back country and although easily accessible the usual precautions must be taken, which means riding with friends, taking avalanche equipment that you know how to use and preferably going with a guide or someone who has been before.
+Remember the peak is out of bounds and it is part of the Niseko back country.
+Although easily accessible, the usual precautions must be taken.
+Always remember to ride with friends, take avalanche equipment that you know how to use and preferably enlist the help of a professionally certified guide or someone who has been before.

 It is also important to check the weather and avalanche reports before you go -